-Our team is a consolidated group at IMIBIC, currently composed of 20 members, including three professors, seven postdoctoral researchers, seven predoctoral fellows and PhD students and three technicians.
+Our team is consolidated group at IMIBIC, currently composed of 27 members, including 14 posdoctoral researchers, 9 predoctoral researchers and 4 technicians.
 We are a basic/translational group, aiming to explore the pathophysiological basis of the complex interactions between key bodily functions, such as those controlling body weight, metabolism, puberty and reproduction.

 While a substantial component of our research deals with the investigation of physiological and molecular mechanisms and their contribution to disease, in the areas of our interest, we have recently undertaken also a number of more clinically-oriented projects with the overall goal of translating the basic knowledge stemming from our research activity into clinical practice.
 The results of our research may advance in particular the definition of better tools and markers for the diagnosis, stratification and management of highly prevalent metabolic and reproductive disorders, ranging from obesity to altered puberty, polycystic ovary syndrome and infertility.
 We are funded by competitive projects from regional, national and European agencies, as well as by cooperative agreements with biotech and pharma companies.